What Are You Looking For?

 How many of the school’s graduates go on to higher education?
-What’s the college counseling department at the school like?
+What’s the college counseling department like at the school?

-Are there Advanced Placement or International Baccalaureate classes?
 Does the school have co-curricular, athletic, art, music and drama programs?
-Is there a specific educational program, such as the Montessori or Waldorf method?
+Is a specific educational program followed, such as the Montessori or Waldorf method?
 How about year-round, block or modular scheduling?

-The most common entry points are preschool/kindergarten, sixth, seventh and ninth grades.
+The most common entry points are preschool/kindergarten, sixth and ninth grades; however, each school’s entry points vary.
 Do many children transfer into the school at a certain grade?
 Are there ages at which the school does not accept new students?

 How long will your morning commute be?
 What is the physical campus like?